Nox-Erebos/LoneMartian/Guns/Radiance Ripper X9.md

 # Radiance Ripper X9

 The **Radiance Ripper X9** was developed by Dr. Alpha as his attempt to create a weapon that can greatly aid humanity in the upcoming wars.
+The **Radiance Ripper X9**

 # Obtaining